KxSystems/docs/docs/wp/signal-processing/index.md

          .[`.res.vec;(0 1;bfInd 1);:;.res.vec[;bfInd 0]-tmp];
          .[`.res.vec;(0 1;bfInd 0);+;tmp]};
     bflyComp each flip `int$(evens;odds;twiddleIndices);
-    res.vec};
+    .res.vec};
 \d .
 ```

-Below is a demonstration of how `.fft.rad2` operates on an example
+Below is a demonstration of how `.signal.fftrad2` operates on an example
 signal shown in Table 1.

 <table>